 The Maya had a strong presence in Belize, and while there are many ruins ready and waiting to be explored, not all that they left behind has been excavated.
 Beyond that, the British presence in the country is also celebrated in a number of landmarks and museums.

-Assuming you enjoy expanding your knowledge of unfamiliar places and cultures, you might enjoy visiting a museum while on vacation in Belize.
-To get more information regarding each museum, click on the name.
+If you like to become more aware of other people and places, you might enjoy visiting a museum during your vacation.
+To get full details regarding each museum, try clicking on the name.

-Many travelers also choose to visit George Price Center for Peace and Development.
-It is situated in Belmopan, Belize.
-The museum is open from 8:00am to 6:00pm Monday through Thursday, and until 5:00pm on Friday.
-It is closed on Saturday, but has limited hours on Sunday of 9:00am to noon.
+Another landmark worth visiting is George Price Center for Peace and Development.
+It is found in Belmopan, Belize.
+The museum is open from 8:00am to 5:00pm Monday through Thursday, and until 4:00pm on Friday.

-The following table lists some details concerning museums you might enjoy in the area.
+The table right below provides a few details concerning some museums worth checking out in the area.